nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

-### Self-service User Management

-The connect dashboard will integrate an interface for you to manage your users without having to send requests to our support team anymore.
+### Translation Keys used by Default in Studio Designer

+Whenever you generate a layout, Studio Designer will use translation keys automatically generated as explained in our [managing translations]({{page space='nxdoc' page='web-ui-managing-translations'}}) page.

 ### More Upcoming Changes

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.33.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'4.0.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes

-{{{multiexcerpt 'studio-updates-2020-06-changes' page='studio-updates-2020-06'}}}
-{{{multiexcerpt 'studio-updates-2020-05-changes' page='studio-updates-2020-05'}}}
+{{{multiexcerpt 'studio-updates-2020-07-08-09-changes' page='studio-updates-2020-07-08-09'}}}

 ### Other Noteworthy Mentions

-{{{multiexcerpt 'studio-updates-2020-06-bugfix' page='studio-updates-2020-06'}}}
-{{{multiexcerpt 'studio-updates-2020-05-bugfix' page='studio-updates-2020-05'}}}
+{{{multiexcerpt 'studio-updates-2020-07-08-09-bugfix' page='studio-updates-2020-07-08-09'}}}

 ## Learn More
-[More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.32.0'%29) is available in our bug tracking tool.
+[More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.34.0','3.34.1','3.34.2'%29) is available in our bug tracking tool.

 ---